Seasawher/mathlib4-help/docs/attributes.md

 ## doElem_parser
  parser

-## dummy_label_attr
- A dummy label attribute, which can be used for testing.

 ## elab_as_elim
  instructs elaborator that the arguments of the function application should be elaborated as were an eliminator